 Accurate data capture and input

-Create a uniformed input guide for all staff keeping standard the same.
-Also make fields mandatory such as date of birth or postcode.
+Create a uniform input guide for all staff keeping standards the same.
+Also, make fields mandatory such as date of birth or postcode.
 This improves data uniformity and saves on subsequent data cleaning costs.

 Check to ensure you can import clean data

 It sounds obvious however some CRM software programs do not allow for bulk electronic data cleaning so check that your software will allow you to import the updated records and the various flags

 Add a unique reference number to your records

 Adding a unique reference number ( URN) to each record will help you track the changes made and help merge clean records back into your database.

 Get a Free Audit to assess your data